velask9/HTML-CSS_Module/readme.md

 [Flexbox Crash Course 2022 ](https://youtu.be/3YW65K6LcIA)
 The key concept to understand when using flexbox is that there are two classes associated with "flexing", the flex container itself, and the actual item(s) inside the container.

+#### Flexbox Container Props
+Default direction is left-to-right (row), this is the main axis, the cross axis is 90 degrees from th main axis.

+- `display`: {flex|inline-flex} Inline shrink wraps flexbox items
+- `flex-direction`: {column|row} Row is the default
+- `flex-wrap`: Used to specify if the flex container should wrap flex items
+- `flex-flow`: Shorthand for flex-direction and flex-wrap
+- `justify-content`: {first baseline|center|space-between} along the main axis
+- `align-items`: Aligns the flexbox items across the CROSS axis
+- `align-content`: Applies alignment accross the CROSS axis for items that wrap multiple lines (does nothing for single line flex containers) stretch is default
+- `gap`: Space between flexbox items

+#### Flexbox Item Props
+- `order`: The order in which to render the flex item
+- `flex-grow`: How much an item will GROW relative to the rest of the flexible items inside the same container
+- `flex-shrink`: How much an item will SHRINK relative to the rest of the flexible items inside the same container
+- `flex-basis`: The initial length of a flexible item
+- `flex`: Shorthand for: `flex-grow` `flex-shrink` `flex-basis`
+- `align-self`: Individually change [alignment](https://getbootstrap.com/docs/5.1/utilities/flex/#align-self) for flexbox items on the cross axis, including stretch

 # How to Learn
 What Will This Do (WWTD)?
 This is a game you can play on your own to help you learn style and layout.
 Try to visualize what will happen BEFORE you make a change to something.